 It isn’t clear how many precisely, but docs and specialists estimate the quantity to be inside the excessive hundreds as a minimum.

-And in line with records from a rehabilitation centre on the Shri Maharaja Hari Singh hospital, a kingdom-funded facility in Srinagar, the disaster is escalating.
+And in line with records from a rehabilitation center on the Shri Maharaja Hari Singh hospital, a kingdom-funded facility in Srinagar, the disaster is escalating.

-Last year, the centre dealt with greater than six hundred humans for dependancy.
+Last year, the center dealt with greater than six hundred humans for dependancy.
 Most sufferers had been aged between 15 and 30, and eighty percentage were heroin customers.

-There are three similarly drug rehabilitation centres in Kashmir.
+There are three similar drug rehabilitation centers in Kashmir.

-“We have acquired patients as younger as eight years vintage in our centre,” said Arshad Hussain, a professor of mental fitness and neurosciences from Kashmir, who works in Shri Maharaja Hari Singh.
+“We have acquired patients as younger as eight years vintage in our center,” said Arshad Hussain, a professor of mental fitness and neurosciences from Kashmir, who works in Shri Maharaja Hari Singh.

-“There are multiple motives for the drug problem, which include lack of information, clean availability, peer pressure and dwelling in a warfare sector.”
+“There are multiple motives for the drug problem, including lack of information, clean availability, peer pressure and dwelling in a warfare sector.”

-He defined that a few Kashmiris cope with the uncertainty, trauma and anxiety created by way of the day-to-day war by the usage of capsules.
+He defined that a few Kashmiris cope with the uncertainty, trauma, and anxiety created by way of the day-to-day war by using capsules.

-Medicinal opiates which includes morphine and codeine or benzodiazepine had been first used as leisure capsules within the overdue nineties.
+Medicinal opiates, including morphine and codeine or benzodiazepine, were first used as leisure capsules within the overdue nineties.
 Later, cannabis turned into greater widely used and considered socially proper.

-But over the last few years, tough capsules, inclusive of heroin and cocaine, which bring extra fitness and financial risks, have turn out to be greater typical.
+But over the last few years, tough capsules, including heroin and cocaine, which bring extra fitness and financial risks, have become more typical.

 On June 12, a collection of presidency-appointed officials – now not for the primary time – raided the picturesque fields of southern Kashmir in a bid to smash the poppy, the source of opium.